 During the Great Migration, a period between 1916 and 1970, six million African Americans left the South.
 Huge numbers moved northeast and reported discrimination and segregation similar to what they had experienced in the South.

 As late as the 1940s, it was still possible to find “Whites Only” signs on businesses in the North.
-Segregated schools and neighborhoods existed, and even after World War II, black activists reported hostile reactions when blacks attempted to move into white neighborhoods.
+Segregated schools and neighborhoods existed, and even after World War II, Black activists reported hostile reactions when Black people attempted to move into white neighborhoods.

 The Green Book: The Black Travelers’ Guide to Jim Crow America